clerk/javascript/packages/upgrade/source/versions/core-2/common/changed-localization-keys.md

         },
       },
       dangerSection: {
-        title: 'Account termination',
+        title: 'Delete account',
         deleteAccountButton: 'Delete account',
       },
     },
     profilePage: {
       imageFormSubtitle: 'Upload',
       imageFormDestructiveActionSubtitle: 'Remove',
-    },
+      fileDropAreaHint: 'Recommended size 1:1, up to 10MB.', },
     phoneNumberPage: {
-      title: 'Add a phone number',
       infoText:
-        'A text message containing a verification link will be sent to this phone number.
+        'A text message containing a verification code will be sent to this phone number.
 Message and data rates may apply.', },
     connectedAccountPage: {
       socialButtonsBlockButton: '{{provider|titleize}}',
     },
     mfaPhoneCodePage: {
+      primaryButton__addPhoneNumber: 'Add phone number',
       subtitle__availablePhoneNumbers:
         'Select an existing phone number to register for SMS code two-step verification or add a new one.',
       subtitle__unavailablePhoneNumbers:
         'There are no available phone numbers to register for SMS code two-step verification, please add a new one.', },
     deletePage: {
-      actionDescription: 'Type "Delete account" below to continue.', },
+      actionDescription: "Type 'Delete account' below to continue.", },
   },
   organizationSwitcher: {